Tzion0/Rooting-Samsung-A50/README.md

 1. The device will reboot to the "Welcome!" screen.
 Complete the initial setup again, including connecting to Wi-Fi.
 2. Once on the home screen, copy the `Magisk.apk` to your device one last time and install it.
 3. Open the Magisk app.
-It will show a pop-up stating "Additional Setup Required."
+It will show a pop-up stating "Additional Setup Required.", **IF** it does not showing the pop-up, repeat the Step 5 again with `CSC_...` instead and consider connect the device to laptop at the start of Step 7 (unsure if it is actually needed).
 4. Tap **OK**.
 The app will perform its final steps, and the device will automatically reboot one last time.

 After the reboot, open Magisk.
 If everything is green, congratulations!
 Your device is now successfully rooted.

+### Notes
+- DO NOT perform reboot via regular way (power button).
+Instead use the Reboot feature in Magisk app.
+- IF you happened to reboot via regular way (power button), its likely that you will lose root access, in that case, follow the Magisk Official Guide, [Magisk-In-Recovery](https://topjohnwu.github.io/Magisk/install.html#magisk-in-recovery), to recover the root.
+Basically power off the device, then (Recovery Key Combo (Power + Volume Up Button)) → (Splash screen) → (Release all buttons) → (System with Magisk).
+- There is also a suggestion to update the Magisk channel from Stable to Beta to maintain Magisk root access, but it's unclear if this is true.
+[Source](https://xdaforums.com/t/losing-magisk-root-after-reboot.3694230/)

 -----